 This means that if you develop COVID-19 and need help, or have any other issues when you’re away, you’ll be covered as long as you’ve declared your pre-existing conditions (if any).

-For AllClear branded policies – if your trip is cancelled you can change the dates of your AllClear branded Single Trip policies, up to 12 months from the original trip date (as long as the insurance has not already expired).
+For AllClear branded policies – if your trip is cancelled you can change the dates of your Single Trip policies, up to 12 months from the original trip date.
 This is providing the duration is no longer than the original trip length, the destination is within the same region as the original trip and you have no claims pending or are not intending to make a claim.
 To make this change you can contact our Customer Care team on 01708 339029.